ChristopherA/Lists-of-High-Signal-Low-Noise-Links/#LocationPrivacy #ContractTracing #ImmunityCredentials #PublicHealthVsPrivacy.md

 ## News & Opinion (Most Recent First)

 **Two of the biggest mobile app platfroms, Apple & Google, are partnering on contact-tracing technology.
-Early analysis is positive, but it still has some centralization issues.
-However, I am skeptical about both the efficacy (because it is too late and only works if large adoption) & the [#PrivacyByDesign](https://twitter.com/hashtag/PrivacyByDesign) (too centralized) of this first generation of [#ContactTracing](https://twitter.com/hashtag/ContactTracing) apps (see [Implementation & Analysis](#Implementation-&-Analysis) section below).
-That being said, I think it is worth the effort to learn best practices and make better choices for the next generation of apps.**
+Early privacy analysis is positive, but it still has centralization issues (see [Implementation & Analysis](#Implementation-&-Analysis) section below for more details).

 * McSweeney, Michael (2020, April 10).
 Apple, Google partner on COVID-19 contact tracing tech initiative. [#News #Opinion, The Block].
 Retrieved from https://www.theblockcrypto.com/linked/61556/apple-google-partner-on-covid-19-contact-tracing-tech-initiative.